nus-cs2113-AY2223S1/tp/docs/team/chydarren.md

         * Added implementation details for the Transaction object
         * Added implementation details for the `find` and `stats` features
         * Created class diagram for the UI component, class and sequence diagrams for `find` and `stats`
+        * Transferred team product scope, user stories and non-functional requirements into appendices
+        * Added details for glossary and instructions for manual testing

 * **Community**:
     * PRs Reviewed (with non-trivial review comments):